Yandex Cloud

 </div>

-To validate the token, send a POST request to https://smartcaptcha.cloud.yandex.ru/validate providing the following parameters in x-www-form-urlencoded format:
+To validate the token, make a POST request to https://smartcaptcha.cloud.yandex.ru/validate, providing the following variables in x-www-form-urlencoded format:

 secret=<server_key>&token=<token>&ip=<user_IP_address>